 ‘The metaphor of his taking up [creation’s] parts and powers as his robe, tent, palace and chariot invites us to see the world as something he delights in, which is charged with his energy and alive with his presence.
 The nature miracles of Christ show that this is no fantasy.’
 (Kidner)

-Psa 104:2 He wraps himself in light as with a garment; he stretches out the heavens like a tent
+He stretches out the skies like a tent curtain,

 He stretches out the heavens like a tent – Some attempt to find in Scripture anticipations of modern scientific discoveries.
 This verse, along with several similar statements, is thought to ‘declare that the universe is expanding and has continuously expanded from its beginning’ (Hugh Ross, Why the Universe is the Way it is).
 Now, these passages speak eloquently of the power and majesty of our Creator-God.
 But the imagery is, quite plainly, of the stretching of a canopy, or of a tent.
 It is the stretching of the ‘canvas’ of the sky over the earth.
 It is entirely gratuitous to suggest that such passages teach the continuous expansion of the universe.
 The Bible is not a book full of scientific facts just waiting for modern science to catch up with it.
 See ‘Does the Bible anticipate modern cosmology?’